 I would love to explain further.
 In La Jardín, Beau has a special affinity for Mon Petit Marmalade, a Parisian orange spread made exclusively in one shop in the Laroux neighborhood.
 Since 1823, one family has been meticulously crafting the marmalade with the utmost care.
-Passed from father to son, the secret recipe is said to take between 10 to 12 months of ripening, boiling, and maturing and over 200 oranges to create one perfect jar of Mon Petit.
+Passed from father to son, to son, breifly back up to father, and then son again, the secret recipe is said to take between 10 to 12 months of ripening, boiling, and maturing and over 200 oranges to create one perfect jar of Mon Petit.
 They only make a dozen bottles a year, so I had to time my visit perfectly with the harvest calendar to make sure I could get my name on the list.
 Demand is so high they have a lottery system, where each name is assigned a numbered ball that tumbles in a wire cage (bingo-style, the same one from 1823) and the winner is announced by the youngest boy in the family.
 Sophomoric, yes, but eminently endearing.
 As I watched the numbered balls fall over each other, my mind turned to thinking about Beau’s state of mind when he saw the wired cage, where his fate would lie.
-Just like him, my number was 41.
+My number was 41, just like Beau’s.
 Our destinies were tied together.
 In the play, Beau’s number was never called before the tragic tornado-acid rain-train accident trifecta.
 I, however, was lucky enough to have 41 picked on the third tumble.
 “This is for me, and for Beau,” I thought to myself as I forked over 40 euros.

 Now, sitting back at my desk, triumphant, I was liberally spreading my hard-won marmalade on a crouton.
 In one swift motion, I bit down on the crusty bread like a lion enjoying the bite of a fresh kill.
 It tasted okay, like marmalade.
-In my play, working title, Orchards of Truth, a simple farmhand named Edward longs for the affection of Cynthia, the beautiful daughter of Arturo, the sophomoric farm owner.
+In my play, (working title,: Orchards of Truth) a simple farmhand named Edward longs for the affection of Cynthia, the beautiful daughter of Arturo, the sophomoric farm owner.
 Luck strikes Edward one day in the field when he comes across a box of some sort that contains treasures beyond his wildest dreams.
-I’m not sure about the ending yet; but I need to remind myself that this is a tragic play, so someone—likely all of them—need to die.
+I’m not sure about the ending yet, but I need to remind myself that this is a tragic play, so someone—likely all of them—need to die.
 Edward has a soft spot for strawberries and cream, a delicacy he can rarely afford.
 I want to use this as a way to humanize him in some way, but I cannot figure out how to do that for the life of me.
+O, the life of a playwright is cursed to forever ponder ficticious characters, with little time to inquire about the heart of thine own.
 But sitting there, looking out on the Siene, these questions melt away as I am reminded of Yves Galant’s fateful maiden flight into the sparkling river.
 Maybe that’s how Edward dies, I’m not sure.
 But I know it will be very, very sad. ♦

 Nate Odenkirk has never been to Paris, or seen a tragic play.